sudhacheran/lignin-structure-generator/README.md

 In the command prompt, executue below command
 > java jar LigninStructureGenerator.jar

-Generated structures will be stored in 'output' folder
+Generated structures will be stored in 'output' folder in the location of the jar file

 ![image](https://user-images.githubusercontent.com/18223595/129085903-555e278c-86ba-489b-8102-e1b8061073e8.png)